HanSolo9682/CounterCurate/README.md

 - `CLIP_test_counting.py`: uses Open-CLIP to test a CLIP model's counting capabilities with `vg_dict.json`;
 - `llava_evaluate_counting.py`: evaluates a LLaVA model's counting capabilities with `vg_dict.json`;
 - `llava_evaluate_position.py`: evaluates a LLaVA model's physical compositional understanding on Flickr30k-Positions;
-- `llava_evaluagte_sugarcrepe.py`: evaluates a LLaVA model's semantical compositional understanding on SugarCrepe;
+- `llava_evaluagte_sugarcrepe.py`: evaluates a LLaVA model's semantical compositional understanding on SugarCrepe.

 ## Training
 - `prep_clip_attr.py`: generates a csv file that OpenCLIP accepts as input training data for Flickr30k-Attributes;
 - `prep_clip_pos_count.py`: generates a csv file that OpenCLIP accepts as input training data for Flickr30k-Positions/Flickr30k-Counting;
 - `prep_training_data_llava.py`: generates a json file that LLaVA accepts as input training data.
-- We will upload our OpenCLIP implementation later.

 ## Grouping
+In the paper, we used grouping to force CLIP models to learn the positive and negative image/caption pairs of the same index within the same batch to improve training efficiency and accuracy.
+Here, we provide two versions of grouping we used to train our CLIP models.
+The folder `train/grouping` is the general grouping strategy for positive/negative image-caption pairs, or when there is only one positive and one negative per item; the folder `train/grouping_attr` is specifically taylored for training our model on Flickr30k-Attributes, where each positive (original) image-caption pair has 2-3 negative counterfactuals (noun, adjective, reverse).
+Both folders contain a `data.py` and a `train.py`.
+To reproduce, please replace the files under your OpenClip repository `open_clip/src/training/.../py` accordingly.

 ## Sample Data
 It is to note that the sample data files have specific path formats (such as `../../train_data`).
 This is because of the testing environment we evaluated CounterCurate on.
 Please feel free alter the file paths.